JB Pritzker: COVID-19 pandemic

 On December 4, 2020, Pritzker announced that Illinois would receive 109,000 initial doses of Pfizer's COVID-19 vaccine once the U.S. Food and Drug Administration approved the vaccine.

 On February 26, 2021, Pritzker, Cook County Board president Toni Preckwinkle, Chicago mayor Lori Lightfoot, U.S. senators Dick Durbin and Tammy Duckworth, and the Biden administration announced that eligible Illinoisans could get vaccinated starting March 10 at a new mass vaccination site at the United Center.

 On July 29, 2021, Pritzker announced that everyone who enters a state building was required to wear a face mask regardless of vaccination status.

 On August 5, 2021, Pritzker announced that face masks must be worn at all times while inside P-12 schools, daycares, and long-term care facilities regardless of vaccination status.
 He also announced that face masks were required for all P-12 indoor sports, and that all state employees in congregate facilities must be vaccinated by October 4.

-On August 26, 2021, Pritzker announced that a statewide indoor mask mandate would be reimposed to handle the surge caused by the Delta variant beginning on August 30.
+On August 26, 2021, Pritzker announced that beginning on August 30, a statewide indoor mask mandate would be reimposed to handle the surge caused by the Delta variant.
 He also announced a vaccine mandate for all education employees in P-12 and higher education statewide and for all higher education students and healthcare workers.
 Pritzker announced that anyone who did not get a COVID-19 vaccine by September 5 would have to do weekly COVID testing.

 On September 19, 2021, Pritzker began imposing a COVID-19 vaccine mandate for college students, educators and most health care workers.

 On February 28, 2022, Pritzker lifted most of Illinois's COVID-19 restrictions, including the statewide mask mandate, which came just a few days after the CDC issued new, more relaxed masking guidance.

 On July 14, 2022, Pritzker announced the lifting of the COVID-19 vaccine mandate for college students.